Phyllis Zagano, Ph.D.

 Her visiting fellowships and professorships include Fulbright Senior Specialist, Waterford Institute of Technology, Waterford, Ireland (Spring, 2016), religious studies and spirituality; St. Leo University, Tampa, FL (Spring 2010), spirituality and the history of women in the church; Fulbright Fellow, Mary Immaculate College, Limerick, Ireland (Spring 2009), women in the church; Yale Divinity School (Fall 2005), ecclesiology; Aquinas Chair of Catholic Studies St. Thomas Aquinas College, Sparkill, NY (Spring 2005), spirituality and contemporary Catholicism.

 Dr. Zagano is a founding co-chair of the Roman Catholic Studies Group of the American Academy of Religion, and a member of the American Catholic Philosophical Association, the Society for the Study of Christian Spirituality, the College Theology Society, and the Catholic Theological Society of America.
-She has taught at Fordham and Boston Universities, and worked as a researcher for the Roman Catholic Archdiocese of New York.
+She has held appointments at Fordham and Boston Universities, and worked as a researcher for the Roman Catholic Archdiocese of New York.
 Her biographical listings include Who’s Who in America.

-Her award-winning twice-monthly column was nationally syndicated by the Religion News Service until 2010 and now runs in the National Catholic Reporter and in other journals around the world.
+Her award-winning column was nationally syndicated by the Religion News Service until 2010 and now runs in the National Catholic Reporter and in other journals around the world.
 She has published hundreds of articles and reviews in popular and refereed journals, and for five years hosted a monthly talk show on the National Public Radio affiliate station, WBUR-FM.
 Her papers are collected at the Gannon Women and Leadership Archives, Loyola University, Chicago, Illinois.

 In 2012, she received the Catherine of Siena Distinguished Layperson Award from Voice of the Faithful.
 In 2014, she received the Isaac Hecker Award for Social Justice from The Paulist Center, Boston.